comradekingu/Weblate/docs/api.rst

     :type username: string
     :>json string username: username of a user
-    :>json string full_name: full name of a user :>json string email: email of a user
+    :>json string full_name: full name of a user :>json string email: e-mail of a user
-    :>json boolean is_superuser: whether the user is a super user :>json boolean is_active: whether the user is active :>json string date_joined: date the user is created :>json array groups: link to associated groups; see :http:get:`/api/groups/(int:id)/`
+    :>json boolean is_superuser: whether the user is a superuser :>json boolean is_active: whether the user is active :>json string date_joined: date the user is created :>json array groups: link to associated groups; see :http:get:`/api/groups/(int:id)/`